mohammed-shakir/d7012e/README.md

 runhaskell Main.hs
 ```

-Use ghci to load a haskell script:
+Use ghci to load haskell modules:

 ```
 ghci